Board of Directors

 Independent Non-Executive Director

 Dr Peach has over 25 years of drug discovery and development experience in the Pharmaceutical and Biotechnology industry.
 In 2009 he co-founded Receptos, becoming Chief Scientific Officer and raising $59M in venture capital and $800M in an IPO and three subsequent follow-on offerings.
 In August 2015 Receptos was acquired by Celgene for $7.8B.
 Robert held senior executive and scientific positions in other companies including Apoptos, Biogen Idec, IDEC and Bristol-Myers Squibb, supporting in-licensing, acquisition and venture investments.
 His extensive drug discovery and development experience in autoimmune and inflammatory diseases, and cancer has resulted in multiple drugs entering clinical trials and 3 registered drugs.
-He is currently on the Board of Directors and Scientific Advisory Board of Avalia Immunotherapies and is a consultant for several other biotechnology companies.
+He is currently on the Scientific Advisory Board of Eclipse Bioinnovations in San Diego and is a consultant for several other biotechnology companies.

 Robert is the co-author of 70 scientific publications and book chapters, and 17 patents.
 He was educated at the University of Canterbury and the University of Otago, New Zealand.